Overwhelmed with all the jargon and fine print? Don’t worry, we’re here to break down the differences between HDB loans and bank loans.

-The maximum loan-to-value (LTV) ratio for HDB loans is 85%.
-So you can borrow up to 85% of your flat’s value or price, whichever is lower.
-For the remaining downpayment of 15%, you can use a combination of cash or your CPF Ordinary Account (OA) savings.
+Given the September 2022 cooling measures, the maximum loan-to-value (LTV) ratio for HDB loans has decreased from 85% to 80%.
+You can borrow up to 80% of your flat’s value or price, whichever is lower.
+For the remaining downpayment of 20%, you can use a combination of cash and your CPF Ordinary Account (OA) savings.

 What’s more, 5% must be paid in cash for the downpayment, with the remaining 20% to be paid in cash and/or CPF OA savings.

-The interest rate for HDB loans is always fixed at 0.1% above the prevailing CPF rate.
+The concessionary rate for HDB loans is always fixed at 0.1% above the prevailing CPF rate.
 With the current CPF rate at 2.5%, the interest rate for HDB loans is 2.6% per annum.

 So technically, there is no perpetual fixed rate home loan in Singapore.